The “Friend” Whom “Jesus Loved”

 Once again, it turns out the facts surrounding this disciple whom “Jesus loved” perfectly fit Lazarus.
 This telltale rumor easily harmonizes with all of the other biblical data if Lazarus was the one whom “Jesus loved”.
 We will be considering still more evidence in support of this conclusion but first let us try to answer this question: Why did this author conceal his identity?

-Free printable Bible study on Lazarus - Click for a printer friendly version of this page
+Free printable Bible study on Lazarus - Get a printable version

-Jesus and Lazarus of Bethany - What does the Bible tell us about Lazarus?
+Jesus and Lazarus of Bethany - Bible facts on Lazarus

-The beloved disciple - The Bible proves he was not John
+The beloved disciple - Scripture proves he was not John

 The fourth gospel - The author in his own words